martymcmodding/guides.martysmods.com/docs/shaders/immersepro/05rtgi.md

 ### Setting Up Intensities

 Once your Z-Thickness is dialed in, the next step is configuring the Ambient Occlusion and Bounce Lighting intensities.
-For best results, disable the "Lighting Only" debug view and set "Ambient Light" to `1.00`.
+For best results, disable the "Diffuse RTGI" debug view and set "Ambient Light" to `1.00`.
 This ensures you’re seeing how RTGI blends with the full scene.

 These intensity values are largely based on personal preference.
 The goal is to enhance realism by blending them naturally into the scene—without looking too flat or overly exaggerated.